prmse/kcportfolio/README.md

 # Portfolio

 This project was coded using HTML and CSS.
-This is where I'll be showcasing my projects.
+This is where I'll be showcasing my projects

 [Live Heroku Development](https://portfolio-kyleh.herokuapp.com/)